LStefanCoder/bluepenguin/README.md

 For A6-sized booklets, the program will add empty pages until the number of pages is divisible by 8, and for A7-sized ones, until it is divisible by 16.

+## Compiling

+The dependencies are:

+- PyPDF2
+- ttkthemes

 ## License

 Released under the GPL v.
 3.0 license (see https://www.gnu.org/licenses/gpl-3.0.txt).